tasosfas/CS50-final-project-readme/README.md

 ![donate](https://github.com/tasosfas/test/blob/main/donate.JPG)

  #### Rent a book
  In this page, the user can enter the title of the book which he/she wants to rent and the number of days he/she wants to hold it.
-The user can only rent books which have been donated by other users, so if a book is not in the library the user will see an error message.
+The user can only rent books which have been donated to the database, so if a book is not in the library the user will see an error message.
 After the rent has been done successfully, the user is redirected to the index page.
  ![rent](https://github.com/tasosfas/test/blob/main/rent.JPG)

  #### Return a book